How to Plan a Graduation Party on a Budget

 Catering is where budgets go to die.
 A standard catering order for 40 people runs $400 to $800 depending on your area.
 That is your entire budget blown on chicken skewers.

-Instead, do one of these:
+Instead, pick one of these three.

 Decorations That Look Expensive But Are Not